LeonardoNatale/LeonardoNatale/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on Web3 security
+- 🔭 I’m currently working on Decarbonising the Fashion Industry
 - 🌱 I’m currently learning Rust
 - 👯 I’m looking to collaborate on open source projects
 - 📫 How to reach me: [linkedin](https://www.linkedin.com/in/leonardo-natale/)